 Once that’s done, you will need a sales tax permit for your state (unless you are lucky enough to live in a state with no sales tax, such as New Hampshire) and possibly your city.
 Your local town hall should have all the necessary paperwork.

 Fortunately, sales tax permits are normally inexpensive and relatively easy to get.
 See “Online Sales Tax for Ecommerce Businesses” for more info.

 - The costs of registering a business and getting a sales tax ID or reseller’s license vary from state to state.
 You can generally expect to spend up to $500 in your own state (business and sales tax registration) and up to $50 per state where your suppliers operate or where you conduct high-volume sales (sales tax registration only).

-- Using local suppliers, or just a few big suppliers with wide selections, will save you time and money on sales tax registrations.
+- Using local suppliers, or just a few big suppliers with wide selections, may save you time and money on sales tax registrations.